john-nash-rs/mini-kafka/README.md

 Example: create topic --partition=2 --replica=2

-Operation is create topic.
-And argument is parition and replica.
+Operation is "create topic".
+And argument is partition and replica.

 ### Step 3